Abe Goff

 Abe McGregor Goff (December 21, 1899 – November 23, 1984) was an attorney and Republican politician from the U.S. state of Idaho, most notably as a one-term congressman from 1947 to 1949.
 He served in the U.S. Army in both world wars.

 Early years

 Goff was born and raised in Colfax, Washington, in the Palouse region, the fourth son of Herbert W. and Mary (Dorsey) Goff.
 After graduating from high school in 1918, he enlisted in the U.S. Army as a private and underwent preliminary officer training at the University of Idaho in Moscow during the last weeks of World War I. Discharged from the military in December, he entered the law school at the UI in January 1919 and graduated in 1924.
-He was also the center on the Vandal football team. and was a member of Beta Theta Pi fraternity.
-His older brothers attended Washington State college in nearby Pullman.
+He was also the center on the Vandals football team. and was a member of Beta Theta Pi fraternity.
+His older brothers attended Washington State College (now University) in nearby Pullman.